pwoolvett/petri/README.rst

 - Development

    + Make sure to pass tox tests (including those with `--runslow`).
    + For tests design, you can use use ´@pytest.mark.incremental´ and ´@pytest.mark.slow´.
-See "catalogo_db/tests/conftest.py"
+See "petri/tests/conftest.py"
    + If the requirements change, make sure to re-build all images

 - Versioning

-   + Use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/pwoolvett/petri/tags).
+   + Use `SemVer <http://semver.org/>`_ for versioning.
+For the versions available, see the `tags on this repository <https://github.com/pwoolvett/petri/tags>`_.

 Support
 -------